rnkn/fountain-mode/README.md

 The following features are supported:

-- syntax highlighting: sluglines, forced sluglines, section headings, synopses, notes and boneyard elements
+- multiple levels of syntax highlighting for all elements
 - auto-indentation: character, parenthetical, dialog, transition and centered text elements (display only, does not modify file contents)
-- clean margins: the text body is displayed with relative margin widths, hopefully creating a nicer writing environment (can be disabled)
-- `C-c C-c` to add/remove continued dialog to successively speaking characters
+- add/remove continued dialog to successively speaking characters
 - `C-c C-a` to insert a synopsis
 - `C-c C-z` to insert a note
 - `C-c C-x i` to insert metadata
+- synopses, notes and metadata are based on custom templates
 - `S-RET` to upcase the line and insert a newline
-- `M-n` and `M-p` to navigate by scene heading
+- `C-M-n` and `C-M-p` to navigate by scene heading
 - both Fountain comment/boneyard syntaxes (follows standard commenting behavior, e.g. `M-;`)
 - command menu